 - Become a personal assistant

-- Become a customer service rep (there are many work at home opportunities here!)
+- Become a customer service rep (there are many opportunities to be your own boss and work from home here!)

-A lot of these jobs are things that some people can’t do anymore themselves.
-Look for opportunities in your neighborhood, church or with family friends:
+A lot of these easy hustles for cash are things that some people can’t do anymore themselves.
+Look for opportunities in your neighborhood, church or with family friends.
+They’re great, creative ideas to make money outside of your normal work hours as well:

 - Dog/house sitter